yaoxin226/yaoxin226.github.io/_posts/2014-07-08-linux-max-open-file-limit.md

 ---
 layout: global
-title: Max open file limit in linux
+title: Max open file limit in ubuntu 10.04
 ---

 # Max open file limit in linux

 ## System level

+This only changes how many file can be open totally in this system.
+For each user, should addtional change user level settings.

 ### Change runtime